-7.2 We are prepared to accept financial statements that conform to As set out in the JPS, IFRS as endorsed by the European Union ("EU-IFRS")33 for use by European Union companies. are acceptable to the Exchange for use by European Union companies34.
+7.2 We are prepared to accept financial statements that conform to IFRS as endorsed by the European Union ("EU-IFRS")13 for use by European Union companies.
 In a previous case, we allowed a Germany incorporated issuer to use EU-IFRS for its accountants' reports and all subsequent financial statements to be audited to a standard comparable to that required by Hong Kong Institute of Certified Public Accountants or the International Auditing and Assurance Standards Board.
-However, this is on the condition that the issuer includes a reconciliation statement setting out of the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements (Updated in January 2022).
+However, this is on the condition that the issuer includes a reconciliation statement setting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements14 (Updated in January 2022).